gabrieleilertsen/hdrcnn/README.md

 }
 ```

-The CNN is trained to reconstruct image regions where information has been
-lost due to sensor saturation, such as highlights and bright image features.
-This means that a standard 8-bit single exposed image can be fed to the network,
-which then reconstructs the missing information in order to create a high
-dynamic range (HDR) image.
-Please see the [project webpage](http://hdrv.org/hdrcnn/)
-for more information on the method.
+The CNN is trained to reconstruct image regions where information has been lost due to sensor saturation, such as highlights and bright image features.
+This means that a standard 8-bit single exposed image can be fed to the network, which then reconstructs the missing information in order to create a high dynamic range (HDR) image.
+Please see the [project webpage](http://hdrv.org/hdrcnn/) for more information on the method.

+In what follows are descriptions on how to make HDR reconstructions using the trained network.
+For training of new weigths information and code is provided in the [training_code](training_code/) folder.

 ## Code specification
 The model and prediction scripts are written in Python using the following packages: